-I have been a Health/PE/DAPE Teacher and Coach in Spring Lake Park for 31 years.
+I have been a Health/PE/DAPE Teacher and Coach in Spring Lake Park for 32 years.
 Named 2016 Secondary Teacher of the Year in ISD 16.
-I am currently teaching full-time DAPE at SLPHS and Westwood Schools.
+I am currently teaching full-time Developmental/Adapted Physical Education (DAPE) at SLPHS and Westwood Schools.

 I graduated from White Bear Lake Sr. High School (1985); hold a BS Degree in Physical Education from St. Cloud State (1990) and a MA Degree in Administration of Athletics from the University of St. Thomas (1996).

-My family consists of myself, my wife Kelli, who is a Business-Ed Teacher at North St. Paul Sr. High and daughters Avery (UMD-track, UWRF MA program & Prescott, WI.
-Teacher/Coach), Gabby (UWRF-tennis & UW-LaCrosse MA program) and Sonya (11th) attending school and playing basketball and tennis as a two-sport all-conference captain and a member of the track team.)
+My family consists of myself, my wife Kelli, who is a Business-Ed Teacher at North St. Paul HS and daughters Avery (UMD-track, UWRF MA grad & Prescott, WI.
+Teacher/Coach), Gabby (UWRF-tennis & UW-LaCrosse MA grad and UWRF Admissions Coordinator) Sonya (Senior at Mahtomedi HS playing basketball and tennis as a two-sport all-conference captain and a member of the track team.)
 She is attending North Iowa Area CC on a basketball scholarship.